 - finding it difficult to make that payment by 31 July 2020 due to the impact of coronavirus

-How to access: Deferred Self-Assessment payment is an automatic offer.
-You do not need to apply.
-The deferment is optional.
+How to access: Deferred Self-Assessment payment was an automatic offer.
+You didn't need to apply.
+The deferment was optional.

 Help with your tax